micro:bit

 Alternatives

-One of common uses of micro:bit is by utilizing alligator clips.
+One of the common uses of micro:bit is through utilizing alligator clips to wire motors and sensors.

 If you enjoy the edge connector and alligator clips, DUELink offers bit-compatible boards, such as the ultra-low-cost CincoBit and also PixoBit that includes a display.